 How to move around Caprera

 However, the best way to move around the island is by motorbike or bike.
 First of all, it’s a lot of fun as the roads are incredibly panoramic.
-Also, since the roads are very narrow and can get jammed during the week end, when the island gets literally flooded with tourists, this is actually a bit more efficient and you won’t have issues parking either.
+The roads are very narrow and can get jammed during the weekend, when the island gets literally flooded with tourists.
+Having a bike is actually a bit more efficient and you won’t have issues parking either.

 Alternatively, it is possible to book a minivan tour and even an e-bike tour of Caprera.